-- 6. You are registering on the programme as detailed in Online Registration for the 2023/24 academic year.
-Your registration date and expected end date for your programme will be detailed in your personalised version of these Terms and Conditions. - of your whole programme shall primarily be conducted at the University of Surrey, Guildford, not including any placement or study abroad activity that you may undertake.
+- 6. You are registering on the programme as detailed in Online Registration for the 2024/25 academic year.
+Your registration date and expected end date for your programme will be detailed in your personalised version of these Terms and Conditions. - 7.
+With the exception of distance learning programmes, it is expected that the teaching of your whole programme shall primarily be conducted at the University of Surrey, Guildford, not including any placement or study abroad activity that you may undertake.
 In exceptional circumstances, your programme may be delivered at another location in Guildford.
 If you are undertaking a placement, this may be in a location other than Guildford as detailed in your placement agreement.
 If you are studying under a collaborative agreement your location of study will be as determined in your collaborative agreement.